AgroTechLab-IFSC/greenfield_fw/README.md

 We will provide free guidance on the production and installation of the station as well as the installation and configuration of other equipment (e.g. LoRa gateways).
 We will also give free access to our data visualization and management platform.

 ## Hardware Requirements ##
-This documentation only list the main components of ATS-04, the complete list (BOM - Bill of Material) can be access at ats_04_hw repository:
+This documentation only list the main components of GreenField, the complete list (BOM - Bill of Material) can be access at greenfield_hw repository:
   - DevKit ESP32-S3-WROOM-1 (16Mb flash / 8Mb PSRAM);